My Cross Country Ski Training

 KEY: The references to L1, L2, L3 and L4 in the spreadsheet refer to heart rate zones, with L1 being lowest heart rate.
 A general way to think about these heart rate training zones is: L1 is Level 1 - very easy to talk, L2 is Level 2 - easy to talk, L3 is Level 3 - difficult to talk marathon race pace, L4 - cannot talk 5K race pace, L5 - WFO sprint pace maximum speed.
 Key to modes of training: Ski Walk/Bound SW/SS, Ski Skate SSK, Ski Classic SCL, Rollerski Skate RSSK, Rollerski Classic RSCL, Road Bike RdB, Mountain Bike MtB, Kayak or Row KYK, Double Poling DP, Weight Room/Strength WTRM.
 (For in-depth information about training plans, periodization of training and all the details that go into making up a training year, please look for CXC Academy or another training organization for that kind of detail.)

 Running is a big part of my training for cross country skiing, and I try to keep running all year long even during winter.
-I don't know about you, but my feet are a lot happier when I replace the insoles with orthopedic insoles that are designed to address my particular foot shape and running needs.
+My feet are a lot happier when I replace the insoles with orthopedic insoles that are designed to address my particular foot shape and running needs.
 Here are some super choices for runners insoles.

 DISCLAIMER: All sports including Cross Country Skiing have inherent risks.
 This training page is provided as information only.
 It is not a prescription for training.
 It is provided without the benefit of assessing the reader's health, fitness or skill.
 It is not a substitute for qualified personal coaching.
 Obtain a doctor's medical assessment before engaging in strenuous exercise.
 By reading this page, you agree to indemnify the author and any associated entity from any harm you may incur if you decide to follow the training program, and you agree you are at your own risk and that you hold harmless the author and any other associated entity.